kn9ts/frodo/README.md

 #### Coming soon

+- Controllers (which will implement a BaseController)
-- Controllers
+- Controllers can be mixed with the common handlers as middleware
-- Ability to detect CRUD requests and run the right controller method
+- Ability to detect CRUD requests and run the right controller method, if a controllers are passed as middleware

 ## Release History